patrickisaac/EXPRESS-Academic/README.md

-Brainstation Capstone Project

-Project Title: EXPRESS
+## EXPRESS

+### About

-This is a web application consisting of all the things I have learned in the 3 months I was in Brainstation.
+For my final project, I built a web application consisting of everything I had learned in the 12 weeks that I was in BrainStation.

-I build this web application using React.js for the front-end (CSS/SASS for styling) and Express.js with some MySQL for the back-end.
-Everything can be run via localhost, but I also deployed my app via NGROK.

-Concept of project was to promote local dance instructors in Vancouver and have them booked for private lessons.
-The contact form is used to send an email, followed by a text message to verify if the user is real prior to obtaining further information.
+Concept of project was to promote local dancer instructors in Vancouver and allow users to book them for lessons.
+The contact form involved was used to sent an email to the user, followed by a text message to verify if the user was a real person prior to obtaining further information.

-Libraries i've used:
+In addition, an Event page was created with the use of Eventbrite API.
+Events posted on page were narrowed down to any events located in Vancouver that fell into the "Dance" category.

+### Key Learnings Implemented

+- Front-End:
+  - React
+  - CSS/SASS

+- Back-End:
+  - Node.js/Express.js
+  - MySQL

+### Specific Libraries Used

+- Front-End:
+  - React
+  - React-Router-Dom
+  - React-Socks
+  - React-Responsive-Modal
+  - Axios
+  - SweetAlert2

-Back-End:
+- Back-End:
-Express
+  - Express
-Body-Parser
+  - Body-Parser
-Axios - for calling Eventbrite API
+  - Axios - for calling Eventbrite API
-Dotenv
+  - Dotenv
-Logger
+  - Logger
-Nodemailer - for emailing when user inputs information on the contact form Nexmo - for sending out text messages once link has been verified MySQL - used for gathering information that was typed in the contact form (was using MAMP application - created table using SequelizeCLI)
+  - Nodemailer - for emailing when user inputs information on contact form
+  - Nexmo - for sending text messages once link in email has been verified/clicked
+  - MySQL - used for gathering information that was typed in contact form (used MAMP application - created table using SequelizeCLI)

-Front-End:
-React
-React-Router-Dom
-React-Socks
-React-Responsive-Modal
-Axios
-SweetAlert2
+### Deployment

 Feel free to check out my project!

 To deploy (change the .env.example file with .env and replace info):

-Back-end - type in nodemon server.js
+Back-end type in `nodemon server.js`
-Front-end - npm start
+Front-end type in `npm start`

 You may need to download the packages listed above if you do not have them already along with API keys from Nexmo and Eventbrite.